mrzodeczko-dev/Archived-Reactive-RESTful-API-with-Spring-Webflux/readme.md

 [![Docker](https://img.shields.io/badge/Docker-Ready-blue.svg)](https://www.docker.com/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-> **Archived project.** Originally built as a learning exercise on Spring Boot 2.4.4 / Java 17, then iteratively migrated up to **Spring Boot 4.0.6 / Java 25**.
+> **Archived project.** Originally built as a learning exercise on Spring Boot 2.4.4 / Java 17, then iteratively migrated up to **Spring Boot 4.0.6 / Java 25** and refactored into a hexagonal / DDD-inspired layout.
 Kept on this baseline for reference and portfolio purposes — see [Migration History](#migration-history) for the full path.

 <a id="toc"></a>
 ## Table of Contents